ARM-software/armnn/README.md

 ## Note
-1. The following tools are **deprecated** in Arm NN 21.02 and will be removed in 21.05:
+1. The following tools have been removed in 21.05:
-    * TensorflowParser
+    * TensorFlow Parser
-    * CaffeParser
+    * Caffe Parser
     * Quantizer

-2. Ubuntu Linux 16.04 LTS will no longer be supported by April 30, 2021.
+2. Ubuntu Linux 16.04 LTS is no longer supported from April 30, 2021.
-   At that time, Ubuntu 16.04 LTS will no longer receive security patches or other software updates.
+   As a result Ubuntu 16.04 LTS will no longer receive security patches or other software updates.
    Consequently Arm NN will from the 21.08 Release at the end of August 2021 no longer be officially supported on Ubuntu 16.04 LTS but will instead be supported on Ubuntu 18.04 LTS.